Vedda: Genetics

-A 2024 genetics study using high-resolution autosomal and Mitochondrial DNA analysis found that the Veddas were genetically closer to the Pallar caste of India and Sri Lanka, Santhal, Juang, Irula and Paniya tribes than to the Sinhalese and Sri Lankan Tamils.
+A 2024 genetics study using high-resolution autosomal and Mitochondrial DNA analysis found that the Veddas were genetically closer to the Pallar caste of India, Santhal, Juang, Irula and Paniya peoples than to the Sinhalese and Sri Lankan Tamils.
 The study concluded that the Veddas were "a genetically drifted group with limited gene flow from neighbouring Sinhalese and Sri Lankan Tamil populations" and that the maternal Haplogroup M mediated their initial settlement of the island.
 Other studies have shown the Vedda share genetic components with the Sinhalese and Sri Lankan Tamils as well as genetic affinity with the Irula, Kota and Mulla Kuruma of India, the Semai and Senoi of Malaysia and tribal groups of Upper Myanmar.
 A 2025 study revealed significant allele sharing between the Veddas and East Asian-related populations, including Austroasiatic- and Tibeto-Burman-speaking populations.
 It was concluded that the East Asian genetic affinity can be partially explained due to high levels of Basal Asian AASI ancestry, which is genetically related to ancestral East Asians found in the Veddas.